Pineapple Condensed Milk Cake

 Allow the cake to cool in the pan for about 15 minutes before transferring to a wire rack to finish cooling.
 This prevents condensation from making the bottom soggy and allows the cake to set properly before cutting into perfect squares.

-Pineapple Condensed Milk Cake Recipe Pin it
+Pineapple Condensed Milk Cake Recipe Save

 Pineapple Condensed Milk Cake Recipe | kitchenscroll.com